How do I know if I am saved?

 The evidence of salvation

 How do I know if I am saved?
-The evidence of salvation occurs in the physical and spiritual, as we are of both essences.
+The evidence of salvation occurs as a physical and spiritual experience, as we are of both essences.
 So, I will describe them as external and internal evidences.

 Those who walk in faith in Christ walk in the consciousness of His presence.
 If you walked in the presence of a King how would your behavior be?
 Would you not conform to the King’s ordinances?

 True Christians know that the Spirit of God not only is omnipresent about them, but also resides within them.
 They are aware that He knows the very thoughts and intentions of their hearts (Heb 4:12).
 They reverence this presence, and love God supremely for His goodness.
 Therefore, all their behavior before men, and also when alone, reflect this consciousness / (or awareness of His presence).
 Their happiness is derived from loving God in heart, and loving others through acts of genuine kindness and righteousness in what they do.
 They conduct their lives in such a manner as to reveal the reality of Christ living within them.
 They know that it is not from selfish ambition that they walk so as to appease God.
 Rather, it is through a desire to faithfully follow after Him for the highest good, which is God Himself.

 This is a tricky one to explain to the unsaved – i.e. to those who do not walk according to the Spirit of Christ (Rom 8:9).

 One cannot perceive the absolute thrill of hurtling towards earth for a full minute from an aircraft at fourteen thousand feet during a free-fall skydive, flying around the sky wherever they please, as long as there is air between them and the ground, unless they have experienced it themselves.
 Such is trying to describe the internal evidence of being a child of God to the unsaved.